syedfaisalsaleeem/FlaskRestX_Scokets_MRC/Readme.md

     "province":"Sindh"
 }
 `
-- Get User added with this endpoint `http://localhost:5000/user`
+- Get All the Users added with this endpoint with GET REQUEST `http://localhost:5000/user`

 ### CREATE A USER WITH ROLE
 - SEND POST REQUEST on this endpoint `http://localhost:5000/user_roles/register` WITH JSON Payload